 Every smile is unique, and very few of them are naturally perfect.
 Teeth are prone to stains and discoloration, and thanks to a wide range of varying factors, they can also chip, crack, break, leave odd spaces between each other, or otherwise detract from your smile’s cosmetic appeal.
 Fortunately, with the advanced techniques and materials of modern cosmetic dentistry, more people can enjoy full, healthy, beautiful smiles than ever before.
 Your smile can be enhanced often without the need for extensive restorative treatment.

 Teeth Stains and Discoloration

 You don’t drink coffee, you don’t smoke cigarettes, you rarely (or never) consume red wine, and you’re careful to brush and floss your teeth at least twice every day.
-So why do your teeth appear dull and stained anyway?
+So why do you have discolored teeth anyway?
 The truth is that your food and beverages don’t have to be notoriously dark-colored to affect your teeth’s appearance.
 The molecules that dictate your food’s color, called chromogens, like to cling to tooth enamel, and over time, they can deprive your teeth of their characteristic shine.
 Professional teeth whitening can help brighten your smile by erasing most surface stains and brightening the main tooth structure underneath your enamel.